 4 – Guilt

-Guilt occurs because many people believe that they should have been the person that died instead of the spouse.
+Guilt occurs because many people believe that they should have been the person who died instead of the spouse.
 It’s associated with self-blame.
-Guilt starts out by making a widower feel there were things he should have done differently but then exaggerates itself if he starts feeling bad for being alive, eating, breathing and progressing forward in life.
+Guilt starts by making a widower feel there were things he should have done differently but then exaggerates itself if he starts feeling bad for being alive, eating, breathing, and progressing forward in life.
 Guilt can progress to depression.

 5 – Depression